trycourier/courier-ios/Docs/PushNotifications.md

 1. In your `AppDelegate`, add `import Courier_iOS`
 2. Change your `AppDelegate` to extend the `CourierDelegate`
     * This adds simple functions to handle push notification delivery and clicks
     * This automatically sync APNS tokens to Courier

+1. Item
+2. Item
+ * Mixed
+ * Mixed
+3. Item

 &emsp;